 Texas’ child custody laws are often confusing.
 Texas uses different language than most states or the common terms, which may make it difficult for parents to understand what rights they have and whether they have the level of custody of their children that they want.
-If you share children with another person or are going through a divorce, talking to a child custody lawyer can help you understand how Texas courts determine custody, and help you understand the types of custody the court assigns.
+If you share children with another person or are going through a divorce or divorce while pregnant in Texas, talking to a child custody lawyer can help you understand how Texas courts determine custody, and help you understand the types of custody the court assigns.
 This guide, by the Queenan Law Firm, P.C., has some general information on how child custody works in Texas.
 If you need help with your case, call our Dallas child custody lawyers today for a free consultation on your case.

 Child Custody in Texas